 - Aggression: Birds can become aggressive when they feel their chicks are in danger, so they may try to attack customers or clients who are walking through the door or around the building.

 - Safety hazards: Birds create safety hazards when they build nests in spaces such as chimneys and dryer vents.

 - Building damage: Birds can cause damage to roof eaves, attics and solar panels.

 - Invasive species: Some invasive bird species can disrupt and overtake native birds’ territories.
 Invasive species are a serious environmental threat.

 The European Starling and House Sparrow are common invasive bird species that threaten the native songbird species in Texas.
-In Oklahoma, the grackle population is a common nuisance that damages property and spreads pathogens.
 No matter where your business is located, birds can create problems, and bird damage can cost businesses millions of dollars a year.

 The Migratory Bird Treaty Act prevents anyone including business owners from harming native birds or disturbing existing nests with eggs or hatchlings on their property (commercial buildings or residential) until the nests become dormant.
 Once any birds build a nest on your commercial property, it’s too late to remove it.
 This is why it’s important to prevent nesting before it occurs.
 The best bird deterrent type for any business depends on various factors such as the bird species, climate, building location, season and time of day.
 To protect your business, consider the following ways to keep birds away from your building: